 While you’re spreading the good cheer over the holidays, be sure to also harold your candidacy.
 Take advantage of holiday parties with family, friends and neighbours.
 Making connections over the holidays opens the door for someone in your network or community that may know of an opportunity.
 Although a word to the wise, pulling your resume out of your bag isn’t a favoured party trick!

 Reconnect with old friends and acquaintances on Facebook or LinkedIn and/or touch base with a recruiter you’re friendly with via a sincere greeting and a side note that you’re on the market.

 There are great volunteer opportunities out there that create an opportunity to meet with people you wouldn’t normally get to meet in your current sphere.
-These volunteers’ roles can also turn into fulltime gigs.
-They’re also very rewarding to help to build up your self-confidence and provide a sense of purpose.
-It will get out of the house as well as fill a gap on your resume.
+And volunteer roles can also turn into full-time gigs.
+Volunteering in a field of your interest will also fill any current gap on your resume.

-Unemployment is a temporary state.
-It’s not who you are and doesn’t define you, so if you keep a positive attitude during your job search, the festive season can have you singing fa la la la la into a new job in the new year.
+Remember: Keeping a positive attitude during your job search during the festive season can have you singing fa la la la la into a new job in the new year.